These tools make leveling and creating straight lines easier, and they’re simple to use.

 Pipe lasers are commonly used for underground projects involving storm drains, sewer pipe systems and other gravity-flow pipe systems.
 A single worker can use a pipe laser to check piping or pipe trenches to ensure the gradient is on target — a task it once took an entire survey team to complete.

 Pipe lasers can help workers create the perfect slope for indoor or outdoor drains, French drains, leach fields and other systems with a grade range from minus 15% to 40%.

-Pipe lasers can also help eliminate common plumbing errors, such as poor utilization of grey water, smelly drains in residential and commercial structures, and inefficient well systems.
-Whether you're doing a DIY project or heading a construction team for a large firm, pipe lasers can help you avoid costly, time-consuming mistakes.
+Because they are so accurate, pipe lasers can also help eliminate common plumbing problems, such as smelly drains and inefficient well systems.
+Whether you're doing a DIY project or heading a construction team, pipe lasers can help you avoid costly, time-consuming mistakes.

 How to use a pipe laser